Abibubble/ms4-lead-shot-hazard/README.md

     * I checked through my environment variables, to ensure no variables were missing.
     * I re-set my `STRIPE_WH_SECRET` variable to ensure that it was set correctly.
     * I re-started my Gitpod workspace for the new `STRIPE_WH_SECRET` variable to take effect.
-    * Finally, I double checked my file paths to ensure my script file was being accessed correctly.
+    * Finally, I double-checked my file paths to ensure my script file was being accessed correctly.
-    * I had accidently created my `js` file inside my `css` file, so I moved it into the `static` file, which fixed this bug.
+    * I had accidentally created my `js` file inside my `css` file, so I moved it into the `static` file, which fixed this bug.
 3. `OperationalError at /accounts/login/ no such column: profiles_userprofile.user_id` was occurring when I tried to log in to the site as superuser for the first time.
     * I checked through my code, to see if I'd referenced something incorrectly.
     * I saw that inside the `def __str__` of the `UserProfile` class in `profiles/models.py`, the `self` in `return self.user.username` was showing an `Instance of 'OneToOneField' has no 'username' member` error.
     * I realised I had previously named the variable `default_user` instead of `user`.
     * I ran migrations to update this, which fixed the bug.
 4. When I added the `has_audio` and `audio` fields to my products fixture, it wasn't taking effect on my live site.
-    * I checked that I'd run `python3 manage.py makemigrations`, `python3 manage.py migrate`, `python3 manage.py loaddata categories` and `python3 manage.py loaddata products` in GitPod.
+    * I checked that I'd run `python3 manage.py makemigrations`, `python3 manage.py migrate`, `python3 manage.py loaddata categories`, and `python3 manage.py loaddata products` in GitPod.
     * Everything was correct there, so I checked that I'd updated my `models.py` file to include the new fields.
     * I then asked for advice on the [Code Institute](https://codeinstitute.net/) Slack channel, and [Simen Daehlin](https://github.com/Eventyret) suggested that I hadn't run the above commands in my Heroku CLI as well.
     * I ran the commands in the Heroku CLI, which fixed this issue.
 5. Travis CI builds were failing with an output error of `django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty.`.
     * I considered the context in which the error was occurring.
     * I realised this error started happening once I'd deployed my site and moved my environment variables.
-    * I looked through the [Travis CI documentation](https://docs.travis-ci.com/user/environment-variables/#defining-encrypted-variables-in-travisyml), and realised I could include a dummy SECRET_KEY in my travis.yml file.
+    * I looked through the [Travis CI documentation](https://docs.travis-ci.com/user/environment-variables/#defining-encrypted-variables-in-travisyml) and realised I could include a dummy SECRET_KEY in my travis.yml file.
     * I included `SECRET_KEY="whatever" python manage.py test` in my travis.yml file, which fixed this issue.
 6. The [Songkick API](https://www.songkick.com/developer) wasn't providing the correct data, and was only providing data up to 2016.
     * I checked that my Songkick API key was being accessed correctly, and that my band ID was correct.
-    * I read through the [Songkick API docs](https://www.songkick.com/developer), and checked I was using the correct syntax.
+    * I read through the [Songkick API docs](https://www.songkick.com/developer) and checked I was using the correct syntax.
     * I looked at the raw JSON data, and saw at the bottom it said 'page 1, showing 50 items out of 122'.
     * I looked up the correct syntax to display the final page of the data.
-    * I realised that the data being provided was only of past gigs, not upcoming gigs.
+    * I realised that the data being provided was only of past gigs, rather than upcoming gigs.
-    * I searched in the [Songkick API group](https://groups.google.com/g/songkick-api), and found that I was using the `gigography` rather than `calendar` in the API URL.
+    * I searched in the [Songkick API group](https://groups.google.com/g/songkick-api) and found that I was using the `gigography` rather than `calendar` in the API URL.
     * I changed this, which then provided me with the correct data to populate the Upcoming Gigs page with.
 7. [Travis CI](https://www.travis-ci.com/) was failing the Band App tests, despite the Django and coverage tests running successfully.
     * The Travis CI builds were failing with the following error: `File "/home/travis/build/Abibubble/ms4-lead-shot-hazard/band/views.py", line 17, in view_gigs events = result['resultsPage']['results']['event'] KeyError: 'results'`